Shoulder Arthritis - Dr. Kevin Kruse

 Causes of Shoulder Arthritis

-Understanding the root causes of shoulder arthritis is crucial in preventing its onset.
-Some primary causes include:
+Understanding the root causes of arthritis in the shoulder is crucial in preventing its onset.
+Primary causes include:

-• Previous Injuries: Trauma or repetitive injuries to the shoulder can increase the risk of arthritis.
+• Previous Injuries: Trauma or repetitive injuries to the shoulder can increase the risk.

 • Genetics: A family history of arthritis can predispose individuals to the condition.